Selective Search of Large-Scale Text Collections

 |Mark Sanderson,||Royal Melbourne Institute of Technology (RMIT)|

 Research results are disseminated by research publications, as part of the open-source Lemur Project, and via the Lemur Project's public search services.
+A partial list of project publications is provided below.

 Our research is conducted with the following datasets, which were created by Anagha Kulkarni.